JudsonMorgan/Sms-spam-API/README.md

 check the simple fast API scripts.
 More upload should be done after embedding the API to docker image server.

+dataset can be gotten from the link https://www.kaggle.com/uciml/sms-spam-collection-dataset/

 # Dependency
 >> Python
 >> Scikit-learn